Lili Côme’s Bird-Like Men

-I have been living in Paris afor a long time.
-I felt oppressed by some, heavy gray lid, which prevented me from expressing myself truly and honestly.
+I had been living in Paris for a long time.
+I was feeling oppressed by a heavy gray lid, which prevented me from expressing myself truly and honestly.

-In 1999, I decided to move to the South of France, which is when my palette literally explosed. ..
-The light, colors, and warmth of that region allowed me to reach further into my pictorial expression., I am still exploring this aspect of my art today.
+I decided to move to the South of France in 1999, which is when my palette literally exploded.
+The light, colors and warmth of that region allowed me to reach further into my pictorial expression.
+I am still exploring this aspect of my art today.

 I am first and foremost a color artist, and I enjoy exploring, and painting imaginary landscapes, unique characters which I find in my journeys through literature, my daily visual experiences, memories of my childhood, and unexpected subconscious ideas which pop into my head.

-Art is one of the few activities which enable the artist to start a research on him.
+Art is one of the few activities that enable a search on the inner-being.
 Lili Côme shares this point of view.
-From the beaux arts school in Paris (with the support of Claude Viallat and J.M Alberola) .She has learnt how to compose, how to control the space and the shapes.
-It has helped her to exacerbate her fantastic passion for the colours.
+At the Beaux-Arts school in Paris, under the guidance of Claude Viallat and J.M Alberola, she learnt how to compose, how to control space and shapes, which has helped amplify her joy-provoking passion for colors.